nenadmarkus/p/3d-modeling-with-gpt-3/index.md

 We will be using [LambdaCAD](https://nenadmarkus.com/lambda), a free and open-source JavaScript-based 3D CAD tool in which you describe shapes with geometric primitives and their combimantions (the union/intersection/difference operations).

+Note that we show the more sensible and interesting results.
+I.e., we cherry-pick some of the continuations produced by GPT-3.

 ### Task \#1: toy car

 We used the following input to GPT-3 (prompt):